CompuTec/computec-docs/docs/processforce/index.md

 # Introduction to CompuTec ProcessForce

-This guide introduces you to **CompuTec ProcessForce**, an advanced manufacturing add-on for SAP Business One.
+This guide introduces you to **CompuTec ProcessForce 3.0**, an advanced manufacturing plugin for SAP Business One.
 You’ll learn how to install and activate it, explore the first navigation steps, and get a quick overview of the key functional modules.

----

 ## Prerequisites